-Instructor: D. Hadjipavlou (Spring semester)
+Instructor: D. Hadjipavlou (B-Spring semester)

-This course implements computers, internet-based international databases, and various computational packages in the teaching and laboratory practice of graduate students.
-Students become familiar with Computational Chemistry (theory and "tools") and with the Quantitative relations between structure and activity.
-Bibliographic data regarding the biological responses of active substances of certain medicinal plants are examined and used for the extraction of general equations and practical conclusions that will help the theoretical approach to the activity of other, structurally similar compounds, whose activity has not been experimentally determined.
+- a) Content and objective of the course is the more wide use of computers, international databases through the Internet and various computer packages in teaching and laboratory work of graduate students. - b) Students become familiar with the concepts of Computational Chemistry (theory and "tools") and quantitative structure-activity relationships. - c) Literature data concerning the biological responses of active compounds in various dragees are processed and utilized towards the export of general equations and practical conclusions that will help in the theoretical approach of the activity of other structurally similar compounds whose action has not been determined experimentally.